Learn How to Force Spring Blossoms Indoors

 • Water

-1. Fill a bucket with four inches of warm water and two tablespoons of citrus soda or antiseptic mouthwash.
-This will nourish the branches and inhibit the growth of bacteria.
+1. Fill the bucket with four inches of warm water.
+Add two tablespoons of citrus soda or antiseptic mouthwash to nourish the branches and inhibit bacterial growth.

 4. Under warm running water, cut each stem at a 45° angle.
-Then cut upward into each stem approximately two inches, to split the stem.
-This will help the branches drink water.
+Then, cut upward into each stem approximately two inches to split the base and facilitate water uptake.

-5. Place the branches into your bucket of prepared water.
+5. Place the branches into the bucket of prepared water.

-6. Place the bucket in a cool location away from direct sun, to give the branches a chance to acclimate to the indoors.
+6. Place the bucket in the coolest room in your home, away from direct sunlight, to give the branches a chance to acclimate to the indoors.
 Allow them to rest for a day.

 8. Snip the ends of the branches and change the water/soda mixture daily.

-Branch material that is forced may grow roots and be suitable for planting outdoors.
+Forced branch material may grow roots and be suitable for planting outdoors.
 We’ll talk about that shortly.

 If you think you’d like to let your branches grow roots, don’t snip them again, but continue to change the water/soda daily.